"Surprise! We're going to Disney!"

 Give Video Clues

-Keep It a Secret
+Keep It a Secret Until You've Arrived

 This one is either the absolute best way to surprise your kids OR the absolute worst way to surprise your kids.
-Here's what happened when I kept our trip a secret up until the moment we drove under the big Walt Disney World sign...Tad and Lily literally thought we were going to a local park.
+Here's what happened when we did it: I kept our trip a secret up until the moment we drove under the big Walt Disney World sign.
+Tad and Lily literally thought we were going to a local park.
 When I turned around in my seat and announced, "Surprise!!!
 You're at Disney World!!!"
 Lily screamed with joy.
-She began thanking her father and me for being the best parents in the whole entire world, she promised that she would be a good girl and never get in any trouble the rest of her life, she announced "Watch out, Mickey!
+She began thanking her father and me for being the best parents in the whole entire world.
+She promised she would be a good girl and never get in any trouble the rest of her life.
+She announced, "Watch out, Mickey!
 I'm on my way!"
 It honestly sounded like an Academy Award acceptance speech.

 Tad, on the other hand, went into a panic.
 The spontaneity of the whole thing did not sit well with him at all.
 Keep these two scenarios in mind if you're thinking of keeping it a secret up until the last minute.

 The surprise arrival works best if your tadpoles don’t connect their destination with Disney.
 It’s possible to take a flight to Southern California, rent a car and drive right up to the Disneyland Resort — all without so much as a hint as to Disney being there.
 The Orlando airport features huge Disney, Universal and SeaWorld gift shops.
 While you may be able to get them to Orlando, it can be a challenge to keep your travel plans quiet upon landing.
 Think about springing the "We're going to Disney" surprise at the gate once you’ve landed.
 An even better idea?
 See if the flight attendant will make the announcement overhead while you're in the air.